Radio México Internacional: XERMX

 In 1968, Luis Echeverría, then Secretary of the Interior (Secretaría de Gobernación), ordered Notimex to create a new shortwave station.
 The Secretariat of Communications and Transportation (SCT) allocated a set of five frequencies to be used at various times of the day: 5.985 MHz on the 49-meter band; 9.705 MHz on 31 meters; 11.77 MHz on 25 meters; 15.43 MHz on 19 meters; and 17.765 MHz on 16 meters.

 XERMX-OC began broadcasting on 1 September 1969.
 It was taken over by the Instituto Mexicano de la Radio (IMER) in 1983, and ceased broadcasting on 1 June 2004.
 It had 10,000-watt transmitters.

 In a November 2006 interview, IMER director Dolores Beistegui explained the logic for taking XERMX off the air:

-Radio México Internacional was a shortwave project that operated with six transmitters, of which five were broken.
-Repairing them would have cost 60 million pesos... we would have needed 60 million pesos to reach who knows who, because no one listens to shortwave any more...
-We cancelled the project and gave the transmitters to Radio UNAM.
+Radio México Internacional was a shortwave project that operated with six transmitters, of which five (had broken down).
+Repairing them would have cost MXN$60 million...to reach who knows who, because no one listens to shortwave any more...we cancelled the project and gave the transmitters to Radio UNAM.